coffee makers icon

 Average Rating

-• Customer Rating: 9.6/10
+• Overall Rating: 9/10

 OK, so the AeroPress Go isn’t technically a travel French press (compare French Press vs AeroPress here).
 But it’s pretty close and, as one of the best coffee makers you can buy, it would be outrageous to miss it out.

-The AeroPress Go works in exactly the same way as the regular AeroPress – a cult icon of the coffee world.
+The AeroPress Go works in exactly the same way as the regular AeroPress – the cult icon of the coffee world.
 It’s just slightly smaller and comes with its own little travel cup, making it even easier to take on the road with you.

 Whether this is the one for you boils down to when you’re looking to use your traveling French press maker: